websauna/websauna/docs/source/reference/glossary.rst

     Less
         Less is a :term:`CSS` pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and extendable. `Read more <http://lesscss.org/>`__.

+    mock
+        Using mock allows you to replace parts of your system under test with mock objects and make assertions about how they have been used.
+In :term:`Python` this is done using `Mock library <https://pypi.python.org/pypi/mock>`__.

     model
         A model is a Python class describing :term:`persistent` data structure.
 A model provides convenient Python API to manipulate your data, so that save and load it into a :term:`database`. :doc:`More information <../narrative/modelling/models>`.